emschu/oerc/README.md

 SearchSkipChannels:
   - KIKA
   - ORF Sport +
+Debug: false
+ProfilingEnabled: false
 ```

-# Run and use
+## Usage

 After installing `oerc` and setting it up, you should run at least one time the `oerc fetch` command.

-It is recommended to update the program data regularly, e.g. daily, by using a **cron job** which runs `oerc fetch`
+It is recommended to update the program data regularly, e.g. daily, by using a (unix) **cron job** which runs `oerc fetch`
 and `oerc search`.

 While it is possible to run `oerc server` in a user session, you should consider to create a systemd
 service to run and control the web server (backend + frontend) in the background persistently.

-The following two systemd service files
-are simple examples for you to integrate `oerc` with systemd:
+The following systemd service file is a simple example to integrate `oerc` with systemd in a Linux system:

 **oerc.service:**
 ```
 [Unit]
-Description=oer-collector service
+Description=oerc service
 After=network.target

 [Service]